xPand4B/Towers_Of_The_Wild_Reworked/README.md

 At the top of the tower *(which is purposely not so easy to climb)*, you will find a chest with some loot, as well as a nice view :)

-Plus, it is also compatible with the [Waystones (Fabric Edition)](https://www.curseforge.com/minecraft/mc-mods/waystones-fabric) and [Fabric Waystones](https://www.curseforge.com/minecraft/mc-mods/fabric-waystones) mod.
+Plus, it is also compatible with the [Waystones (Fabric Edition)](https://www.curseforge.com/minecraft/mc-mods/waystones-fabric), the [Fabric Waystones](https://www.curseforge.com/minecraft/mc-mods/fabric-waystones) and the [Server-Side Waystones](https://modrinth.com/mod/sswaystones) mod.
 If you have one of these mods installed a waystone will spawn on top of each tower.

 This pack does not add any blocks or items to the game *(if that matters to you)*.